 Anyone who is not in full time employment is eligible to join.
 Members are usually retired or semi-retired, although no upper or lower age criterion is applied.
+You may join even if you do not live in the Crouch End & District area.

 It costs less than £3.00 per month to join the Crouch End & District U3A!
 Membership is open for those who are retired, semi-retired or in part-time employment, although there is no age criterion.
 Membership is not open to those in full-time employment.
 Membership requires an annual subscription.
 This allows members to attend the monthly meetings, to join any of the interest groups and to partake in voting for executive committee members at the Annual General Meeting.
 The subscription does not, however, cover entrance fees required by museums, art galleries and places of interest.
 The annual subscription is £35.00 per annum and runs from January 1 of each calendar year.
 Half-year membership will also be available.
 Concessionary Membership £5.00 if in receipt of means tested benefits.